Zerro97/khuibeom.com/content/project/khuibeom.md

 ::

 ## What can be improved
-I want to include PWA for better offline support.
+I might include PWA for better offline support in future.
 I'm also thinking of adding RSS and newsletter to my blog as well.